Volunteer police group sees impact after months of patrolling Arkansas River

 She is part of a volunteer policing group created by the Wichita Police Department that patrols around the riverfront area.
 The group was launched back in August with 11 volunteers and has now grown to 18.

 “They’re just another set of eyes out on the sidewalks.
-In case there is an emergency they will call 911.
+In case there is an emergency, they will call 911.
 They’re looking out for graffiti.
-They’re looking out for just any suspicious behavior,” said President of the Citizens Police Academy Alumni Association, Corey Reed.
+They’re looking out for just any suspicious behavior,” said Corey Reed, President of the Citizens Police Academy Alumni Association.

-Within 2 months of weekend patrols the volunteers have been able to interact with nearly a thousand people.
-The volunteers cannot give out citations but they are hoping to pass along information.
+Within two months, patrols the volunteers have been able to interact with nearly a thousand people.
+The volunteers cannot give out citations, but they are hoping to pass along information.
 The group is focusing on educating E-Scooter riders specifically.

 “There’s a lot of people out here that don’t know the rules.
 So if we can share that with them it’s helping and taking a little bit off WPD cause they have bigger fish to fry,” said Reed.